Serial passage: Use in vaccines

 One way to attenuate a virus to a host is by passing the virus in a different species.
-The idea is that, as a strain of a virus becomes more adapted to a different species, that strain will become less adapted to the original host, thus decreasing in virulence with respect to the original host.
+The idea is that, as a strain of a virus becomes more adapted to a different species, that strain tends to become less adapted to the original host, thus decreasing in virulence with respect to the original host.
 This is the implicit principle that Louis Pasteur was unknowingly making use of when he passed the rabies virus in monkeys and ended up with a virus that was less dangerous to dogs, for example.

 The process of serial passage yields a live vaccine.
 There are both advantages and disadvantages to this.
 Most notably, live vaccines are sometimes more effective and more long-lasting than inactivated or other types of vaccines.
 However, just as the virus evolved to become attenuated, it may reverse-evolve in the host, leading to infection.

+The production of inactivated vaccines also benefit from serial passage.
+This is because inactivated vaccines are made from pathogen biomass, which could be slow to produce efficiently without adaptation.
+Viruses, especially, need to be grown in cell cultures where it infects the cultured cells to make more copies of itself.
+When a virus is adapted to a cultured cell type by serial passaging, more virus material is produced per batch.
+For example, serial passage of SARS-CoV-2 in vero cells resulted in a 50× increase in yields, making the product potentially useful for vaccine production.

 Experiments

 Researchers have conducted many experiments using serial passage.
 Some of the experimental uses for serial passage include changing the virulence of a virus, to study the adaptive evolution or potential evolution of zoonotic diseases to new hosts, and studying antibiotic resistance.